 5) We expect those engaged on our behalf to comply with high ethical standards similar to our own and for them to expressly promise not to engage in any conduct which could be regarded as bribery.
-No third party, such as agents, distributors consultants, intermediaries etc, shall be engaged to work for or represent ARM unless satisfactory due diligence has been conducted on them and their engagement and contractual terms have been approved through the Legal Approvals process.
+No third party, including but not limited to agents, distributors consultants or, intermediaries etc, shall be engaged to work for or represent ARM unless satisfactory due diligence has been conducted on them and their engagement and contractual terms have been approved through the Legal Approvals process.

 6) Facilitation payments to public officials, such as customs officials, to carry out their duties expeditiously, irrespective of the amount are considered bribes under UK law and must not be made.

-7) Any attempt to extract a bribe, no matter how small, from ARM or one of its employees must be reported to the Company Secretary as soon as possible.
+7) Any attempt to extract a bribe, no matter how small, from ARM or one of its employees must be reported to the General Counsel & Company Secretary as soon as possible.

-9) Should you be unclear about any aspect of this policy you should contact the Company Secretary for clarification.
+9) Should you be unclear about any aspect of this policy you should contact the General Counsel & Company Secretary for clarification.